Catherine Spaak: Singer

+Talk show host

+As her film career began to decline in the 1980s, Spaak transitioned to journalism and television.
+She was a co-host of the Canale 5-Rete 4 program Forum, one of the longest-running continuous shows in Italian history, from 1985 to 1988.
+She then hosted a popular talk show called Harem that ran for 16 years, from 1988 to 2002.
+She then hosted a short-lived talk show, Il sogno dell'angelo, on La7 from 2002 to 2003.

+In 2007, she participated as a contestant on the Italian edition of Dancing with the Stars, but was eliminated in the third round.
+In 2015, she appeared on the 10th season of the reality show L'isola dei famosi.

 Personal life

 Spaak was married four times.
 Her first marriage was on 30 January 1963 at the age of 18 to actor Fabrizio Capucci, whom she had met on the set of the film La voglia matta (1962) and with whom she had a daughter, Sabrina.

 Following her divorce from Capucci in 1971, Spaak was married from August 1972 to 1979 to Italian entertainer Johnny Dorelli with whom she had a son, Gabriele Guidi.

 From 1993 to 2010, she was married to architect Daniel Rey, and from July 2013 to June 2020 to Vladimiro Tuselli.

+Spaak was a convert to Buddhism.
+She was also vegetarian and an animal rights activist.

 Death

 Spaak died in Rome on 17 April 2022 at the age of 77, a year after suffering a brain hemorrhage.